Taiwan ally Tuvalu names Feleti Teo as new prime minister

 Tuvalu, with a population of about 11,200 spread across nine islands, is one of three remaining Pacific allies of Taiwan, after Nauru cut ties last month and switched to Beijing, which had promised more development help.

-"Feleti Teo was declared by the Governor General as Prime Minister for Tuvalu," Tuvalu election official, Tufoua Panapa, said in an emailed statement.
+"Feleti Teo was declared by the Governor General as Prime Minister for Tuvalu," Tuvalu's government secretary, Tufoua Panapa, said in an emailed statement.

 Tuvalu lawmaker Simon Kofe congratulated Teo in a social media post.